Shrutiz/howto/triggers.md

 * Return - This statement returns a value from the function.
 * End - This specifies the end of operations in the function.
 * The function is usually written as a string constant with dollar quotes.

+#Slowly Changing Dimensions

+##What is a SCD?
+A Slowly Changing Dimension is a dimension(field) of a table that changes slowly but unpredictably, without following any regular schedule.
+Sometimes there is a need to record these changes, hence to manage SCDs there are 6 main methodologies.

+##Managing SCDs
+Suppose we need to maintain a history on an SCD.
+One way to create a separate history table for that dimension which contains the various values of it and the timeperiod of each value.
+####Example:

+	create table master(
+		id serial primary key,
+		nid numeric unique not null,
+		name text,
+		baser numeric,
+		taxr numeric,
+		discr numeric
+	);

+	create table pricehist(
+		id serial primary key,
+		itemid integer references master(id),
+		rate numeric,
+		wef date
+	);

+Here pricehist table is used to maintain a history of the SCD baser.